badescuga/CV/CV-dec-2018.md

 C#, Azure Services, Typescript, React

 - First hire in the Bucharest Azure Engineering Team.
-Recruited and built the local team here.
+In charge of recruiting and building the local team here.
 - Working as an IC on multiple platform services and products: Machine Translation Services, Localization, UI Infrastructure, while contributing to other core building blocks: logging, monitoring, metrics.
 - Develop and support services for multi-cloud: Microsoft Public, Microsoft Federal.
 - Focused on reusability and extensibility across services, with an accent on quality and standardization.